AirshipWeb/airship-website/src/pages/blog/airship-update-may-2020.md

-- Learn how Airship 2.0, targeted for delivery later this year, is solving NFVi challenges on the way to full 5G deployment in this [*white paper*](https://www.airshipit.org/blog/airship2-whitepaper/) authored by VP of AT&T's Network Cloud: Ryan van Wyk, and Airship architects: Alan Meadows and Ryan Pacheco.
+- Learn how Airship 2.0, targeted for delivery later this year, is solving NFVi challenges on the way to full 5G deployment in this [*white paper*](https://www.airshipit.org/blog/airship2-whitepaper/) authored by VP of AT&T's Network Cloud: Ryan van Wyk, and Airship architects: Alan Meadows and Rodolfo Pacheco.
 - On 06-May-2020 Airship 2.0's alpha milestone was declared complete.
 This was a significant step towards getting Airship 2.0 production-ready, and would not have been possible without the hard work from all of our talented developers, the valuable input from all of our community members, and the collaboration across the projects that